snowplow-archive/snowplow.github.com/_posts/2015-08-14-dealing-with-duplicate-event-ids.md

 - Remove other duplicates from `atomic.events` and insert them to `atomic.duplicated_events`

 This ensures that the event ID in `atomic.events` is unique.
 The queries can be modified to use different criteria for deduplication and extended to also deduplicate unstructured events and contexts.

+Note that this will remove some events from `atomic`, some of which might be legitimate.
+If this causes issues with reporting, we recommend either not to implement these queries or to customise the deduplication logic.

 Let’s run through the queries.
 First, we list the event IDs that occur more than once in `atomic.events`: